holoto/ec-471g/README_EN.md

 # driver
 1. hd4000 graphics card has 1536MB memory and drive
-2. Sound alc269 has a universal sound card driver
+2. Sound card alc269 has been a perfect drive native counterfeit
 3. Stable shut off Sleep
 4. Normal Normal brightness can be adjusted
 5. The camera has been recognized properly use